Akinesia112/Population_Index_Visualization/README.md

 - The distribution of the number of villages in each district of Tainan City  in the year 2021.

 # 2.Population structure analysis:
-- Population pyramid for the North, East, Central-Western, and Tainan City.

 ![image](Population_pyramid.png)
 - 2021 Population Pyramid Charts for North District, East District, West Central District, and Tainan City.